 It is recommended that these guidelines be read in conjunction with the Proposal for an Australian Higher Education Graduation Statement – Final Report.
 Pages 10 and 11 of the proposal outline the Guiding Principles for the AHEGS.
 It is essential that these Guiding Principles are followed when developing the AHEGS.

-Important Information for Private Providers
+Important Information for Higher Education Providers

 Please contact the Department at AHEGS@education.gov.au prior to implementing the Australian Higher Education Graduation Statement.
 Use of the words and logo is licensed to the Department and you must enter into a licence deed prior to issuing Statements.
 The licensing process is free of charge.